Yeah! Good News! New Zealand’s nailed inflation.

 By looking at the mathematically high annual rolling average figure, the Reserve Bank has kept monetary pressure on too tight for four quarters.
 All of those unemployment, business failing, people leaving, effects have been imposed on the country for 12 months longer than they needed to be.

-How’s those inflation “expectations” feeling now?
+How are those inflation “expectations” feeling right now?
 Do you feel like you suddenly no longer believe prices will increase?
 Or have you been thinking like that for the last 12 months, while the Reserve Bank of New Zealand has been “squeez[ing you] out of the economy”?

 There’s something to be said for the RBNZ making decisions for other people, whilst not having any “skin in the game” itself.